LaxarJS/laxar/docs/manuals/creating_themes.md

 ### From Ad-Hoc Styles to Theme Folders…

 Usually, you will need to add some CSS classes of your own.
-For example, the vast majority of web application needs some styling for the page background and positioning or custom header and footer areas.
+For example, the vast majority of web application needs some styling for the page background and positioning or custom header- and footer-areas.
 To include such _ad-hoc styles_, you _could_ simply add a CSS file of your own to the project, and load it from the debug.html and index.html files using the `<link>` tag.
 However, it is _recommended_ to add these styles to your main application layout instead, into a sub-folder called `default.theme/css`.